-We know that navigating the different rules across the state can be difficult so we’ve put together the most frequently asked questions about camping or RVing in Illinois State parks.
+We know that navigating the different rules across the state can be difficult so we’ve put together the most frequently asked questions about camping or RV’ing in Illinois State parks.
 If you’re ready to reserve your weekend, find the best camping spots in Illinois using our campground guides!

 Can I get a refund after camping at Illinois State Parks?
 What is the refund policy?

 According to section 130.80 of the DNR rules, refunds for camping and utility fees can be requested for unused time as long as the request is made by the registered camper within seven days of departure.
 Note that they may take off one night of the camping and utility fee if you cancel a reservation after their cut-off date (usually, about three days before but check your reservation).